cesca2/BoardGameECommerce/README.md

 # Board Game eCommerce

-C# .NET web API designed to be a eCommerce engine to support a mock board game retail business.
+C# .NET Razor Pages project utilising a web API designed to be an eCommerce engine to support a mock board game retail business.

 ## Features